Special Warfare Combat Crewmen: Birth of NSW-Task Force 116, and the Vietnam War

+Patrol Craft Fast (PCF-71) from Underwater Demolition Team (Task Force 116) returns to the Sea Float base on the Cua Long River after a patrol.

 The modern special boat operator grew out of efforts during the Vietnam War to develop forces for riverine warfare.
 In February 1964, Boat Support Unit ONE (BSU-1) was established under Naval Operations Support Group, Pacific to operate the newly reinstated fast patrol boat (PTF) program and to operate high-speed craft for NSW forces.
 Nicknamed (SWIFT) crews BSU-1 would directly support Naval Special Warfare Operations, initially outfitted primarily by Underwater Demolition Team (UDT) and the newly established SEALs.
 The schooling was in Coronado, California, and every new sailor that wasn't already a UDT or SEAL was trained extensively in boat/weapons operations, and advanced swimming to work alongside UDT or SEALs.
-The boat crew members underwent a right of passage similar to "Hell Week" by SEALs.
-A UDT and SEAL platoon was assigned to each of BSU-1's squadrons of Mobile Support Teams (MST 1-3).
+The boat crew members underwent a rite of passage similar to "Hell Week" by SEALs.
+A UDT and SEAL platoon was assigned to each of BSU-1's squadrons of Mobile Support Teams (MST 1–3).
 The squadrons inserted and extracted from their patrol area by PBRs.
 In late 1964, the first PTFs arrived in Da Nang, Vietnam.
 In 1965, Boat Support Unit One began training patrol craft fast (SWIFT) crews for Vietnamese coastal patrol and interdiction operations.
 As the Vietnam mission expanded into the riverine environment, additional craft, tactics, and training evolved for riverine patrol and direct UDT/SEAL support.
 Boat Support Unit TWO was initially formed in 1965 to run and maintain high-speed boats for the UDT and SEAL teams at Little Creek, VA.

 In 1966, River Patrol Force (Task Force 116) operated river patrol boats on counterinsurgency operations in the Mekong Delta region of Vietnam in Operation Game Warden.
 The task force utilized small watercraft far up the Mekong River into Laos and supported the Amphibious Ready Groups operating on South Vietnam's river such as Operation Market Time.
 These boats would insert UDTs or SEALs by patrol craft while they went ashore to demolish obstacles and enemy bunkers.